Newton B. Drury: Career

 In 1919, he and his brother Aubrey formed the Drury Brothers Company, an advertising and public relations agency.
 That same year, the organizers of the Save the Redwoods League, many of whom knew Drury from the university, asked Drury Brothers to manage the League.
-Newton Drury became executive secretary in charge of publicity and fund raising, a position he held for twenty years.
+Newton Drury became executive secretary in charge of publicity and fundraising, a position he held for twenty years.
 Drury and the league obtained a six-million dollar bond measure passed to buy California redwood groves.

 National Park Service

-Drury declined appointment as NPS Director in 1933, but accepted the job in 1940.
+Drury declined appointment as NPS Director in 1933, but accepted the job in 1940 when offered by his friend, Governor Earl Warren.
 He was the first director without prior national park responsibilities, but came with strong conservationist credentials, having served as executive secretary of the Save the Redwoods League in California.
 During World War II he successfully resisted most demands for consumptive uses of park resources.
 Less eager than his predecessors to expand the park system, he opposed NPS involvement with areas he judged not to meet national park standards.
 Differences with Secretary of the Interior Oscar L. Chapman over Chapman's support for dams in Dinosaur National Monument contributed to Drury's resignation in 1951.

 After his resignation from the park service Drury accepted the position as head of the California Division of Beaches and Parks.
 He was instrumental in changing some of the operational policies of the state park system to that similar to the national park system.
-In particular he dropped the recreational emphasis in summer programming to that of interpretation with a natural history emphasis.
+In particular, he dropped the recreational emphasis in summer programming to that of interpretation with a natural history emphasis.

 Death

 Drury died in December 1978.
 He received a Pugsley Medal twice, a silver medal in 1940 and a gold medal in 1950.
+In 1945 he received the Garden Club of America's Frances K. Hutchinson Medal.
 He was board chairman of the Save the Redwoods League at his death.